RikiGomes/rikiallocator/README.md

 >**Modifications and Maintenence Developer** - Riki Gomes - [Riki](https://github.com/RikiGomes)

+## How to Install ##
+> Move the 'MyWeaponAllocator.smx' into 'csgo/addons/sourcemod/plugins/' folder.

+> Move the 'MyWeaponAllocator.phrases.txt' into 'csgo/addons/sourcemod/translations/' folder.

+>> **OPTIONAL** Move the files in the 'scripting' folder into 'csgo/addons/sourcemod/scripting' folder.

+## About ##
 This weapon allocator simulates different kinds of rounds - FULLBUY, FORCEBUY, PISTOL, (DEAGLE).
 These rounds will be set through two different modes.
 Ascending rounds (mywa_rounds_chance 1) - first x rounds will be PISTOL, then x FORCEBUY rounds after that x FULLBUY rounds.